Professor Oliver Creighton

 Oliver was also a co-director of a major AHRC-funded research project that investigated the historic townscape of Wallingford in Oxfordshire.
 Working with the Universities of Leicester and Oxford, the project culminated in the 2013 volume published in the Society for Medieval Archaeology Monographs Series Transforming Townscapes.
 From Burh to Borough: The archaeology of Wallingford, AD 800–1400.
 Oliver is interested in the origins and functions of open space within medieval towns and led the first ever geophysical survey of Exeter's Cathedral Green.

 Oliver also researches in the field of archaeological heritage management, with a particular interest in buildings and landscapes.
 He co-directed the AHRC-funded project Community and Landscape: Transforming Access to the Heritage of the Poltimore Estate.
 Running from 2010–12, this knowledge exchange project promoted public involvement with the rich and multi-layered heritage of a country estate in the Exeter region.
 Learn more about the Poltimore House Trust by following this link.

-Oliver supervises the following research students
+Oliver is currently first supervisor for the following research students:

 Graduated research students

 Oliver has supervised the following students through to completion:

 2019: Leonard Sidebottom, MPhil, From Town Wall to Atlantic Wall: Dieppe, Le Tréport, Calais and Great Yarmouth: Towards a Framework for Research and Archaeological Survey.

 2019: Richard Parker, PhD, Nineteenth-century Churches, Church Furnishings and Church Restoration in Devon, 1800-1939: A Study of the Impact of the Ecclesiological Movement in an English County.